Lambosaurus/hives-and-torches/systems/stats.md

 ## Black out

 When no wounds are available, a character will become [unconscious](statuses.md#unconscious).
 Unconsciousness persists until a point of [fatigue](statuses.md#Fatigue) is restored.
+Once blacked out, a player character is likely to be ignored by foes while other targets remain.

-A player character may choose press on and stay concious instead of blacking out.
-If they do so, they will not be able to black out until they take another would.
+A player character may choose to [press on](#press-on) and stay conscious instead of blacking out.

+## Press on

+Instead of blacking out, a character may press on.
+Gritting their teeth to ignore the pain and hold their focus, they make a final stand against their foes.

+When a character chooses to press on:
+ - They be given the opportunity to [black out](#black-out) only when they take another wound.
+ - They will remain a priority target for foes.

 > ### Example 1
 > A character with `0` [fatigue](#Fatigue) and `2` wounds takes [damage](#Damage).
 This causes the `3`rd [wound](#Wounds), leaving `0` free wounds remaining.
 The character [blacks out](#Black-out) and remains [unconscious](statuses.md#Unconscious).
 >
-> In the following turn, this character recieves `3` points of [fatigue](#Fatigue) due to a [spell](spells.md).
+> In the following turn, this character recovers `3` points of [fatigue](#Fatigue) due to a [spell](spells.md).
 On his next turn, he stands up and takes his turn as normal.
 He remains on `3` wounds however.

 > ### Example 2
 > A character with `2` wounds takes his third `3`rd.
-The player chooses to persist, and remains standing.
+The player chooses to [press on](#press-on), and remains standing.
 >
 > In a following turn, a foe deals an additional [wound](#Wounds).
 > Because the character has no free wounds, one wound becomes a [mortal wound](#Mortal-wound).
 The character has another opportunity to [black out](#Black-out), and chooses to do so.